aku147/NumberToWordConversion/README.md

 Browse the directory NumToWordConversionApiApp and open the NumToWordConversionApiApp.sln file.
 Rebuild the solution.
 Run the application by pressing F5
+[Note1: On Running, if application shows the error that 'path bin\roslyn\csc.exe not found', then try rebuilding the solution few times and check if "roslyn" folder got created in the bin folder.
+If folder gets created then applocation will work ok.]
+[Note2: To Run the Unit Test cases, change the configuration to Release.]

 # Run the Front End Application (FE-WebApp)
 FE-WebApp is and MVC application.